Bagged Polynomial Regression and Neural Networks: Theoretical results

 The main takeaways from the first part of Theorem \ref{theorem:l_2_rates} is that the error in estimating the target function $g$ by series regression is bounded by the sum of an estimation error term $\sqrt{\frac{k}{n}}$ and an approximation error term $c_k$.
 This bound highlights the dimensionality problem of polynomial regression: $\xi_k\lesssim k$ and $\sqrt{\frac{\log(n)}{n}}\xi_k \to 0$ together imply that $n$ has to grow at a rate of at least $k^2$.
 Since for a polynomial embedding $k = O(J^d)$, this quickly yields unfeasible sample sizes as $d$ increases.
-The second part of Theorem \ref{theorem:l_2_rates} provides finite sample rates valid for all $n$ and $k$ when the bound on the approximation error is small enough.
-While this finite sample rate is not of immediate practical interest as it does require large $n$ to be useful (and yield a rate smaller than one), it clarifies the role of the approximation and estimation errors.
-This situation is similar to the approximation rates developed in \cite{farrell2021deep} and \cite{yarotsky2017error} and 2018 for neural networks with growing layer size, that also require large $n$ to be of practical relevance.
+The second part of Theorem \ref{theorem:l_2_rates} provides finite-sample rates valid for all $n$ and $k$ when the bound on the approximation error is small enough.
+While this finite-sample rate is not of immediate practical interest as it does require large $n$ to be useful (and yield a rate smaller than one), it clarifies the role of the approximation and estimation errors.
+This situation is similar to the approximation rates developed in \cite{farrell2021deep} and \cite{yarotsky2017error} for neural networks with growing layer size, that also require large $n$ to be of practical relevance.

 Theorem \ref{theorem:l_2_rates} can be used to characterize which models have the fastest rates for a given class of embeddings $p(x)$ and target functions spaces $\mathcal{G}$.
-Since different modelling settings imply different bounds for the terms $\xi_k$ and $c_k$, the finite sample rate will depend on the modelling assumptions.
-In particular, in this paper we consider $\mathcal{G}$ to be belong to $\Sigma_s(\mathcal{X})$, the class of functions of Holder smoothness of order $s$ defined by
+Since different modeling settings imply different bounds for the terms $\xi_k$ and $c_k$, the finite-sample rate will depend on the modeling assumptions.
+In particular, in this paper we consider $\mathcal{G}$ to belong to $\Sigma_s(\mathcal{X})$, the class of functions of H\"older\ smoothness of order $s$ defined by

 when $s\in (0,1]$.
-The definition can be extended for $s>1$ by bounding the difference in derivatives (see the supplementary materials appendix).
+The definition can be extended for $s>1$ by bounding the difference in derivatives (see the Online Appendix).

 This implies that if $\mathcal{G}$ is contained in a ball of finite radius in $\Sigma_s(\mathcal{X})$, for the polynomial series

 which means the approximation error is bounded by the inverse of the number of terms in the polynomial series, see for example, \cite{newey1997convergence} for references.
 In this case, the approximation error becomes bounded by a function of order $J^{-s}$.